Multilingual Assessments for Indian Languages

 Build in English

-Create your assessment content in English as usual — case studies, SJT scenarios, MCQ questions, artifact review materials.
+Create your assessment content in English as usual — case studies, SJT scenarios, and MCQ questions.
 No changes to your content workflow.

 AI Translates